massung/data-jockey/README.md

 ### Fetch From a Connected Source

-Flummox has an abstract type called `DataSource` that can be subclassed and implemented.
+Jockey has an abstract type called `DataSource` that can be subclassed and implemented.
 This can be used to CONNECT to a named data source (either in script or programatically in Python) and then queried.
 The meaning of the query is entirely unique to the `DataSource`, but can be any term (number, string, ..).

-Flummox comes with a very simple `SQLDataSource` that allows for connecting to a SQL database supported by [SQLAlchemy][sqlalchemy] and selecting from a specific table.
+Jockey comes with a very simple `SQLDataSource` that allows for connecting to a SQL database supported by [SQLAlchemy][sqlalchemy] and selecting from a specific table.
 For example:

 ```
 CONNECT mydb TO "mysql://username:password@host:port/dbname" AS SQL